transistorfet/molten/README.md

 and object-oriented programming.
-Some syntax elements have been changed from typical ML languages to follow conventions found in more common languages, such as C++, Rust, and Python (eg. parenthesis-delimited blocks, conventional class definitions, generics/type parameters with angle brackets, etc)
+Some syntax elements have been changed from typical ML languages to follow conventions found in more common languages, such as C++, Rust, and Python (eg. parenthesis-delimited blocks, conventional class definitions, generics/type parameters with angle brackets, etc).
+For more info on the internals, see [An Overview Of Molten Internals](https://transistorfet.github.io/articles/molten_overview.html)

 Installing